stevehemingway/stevehemingway.github.io/content/Trading/million_review.md

     themselves, that is, short some other commodity (or stock) and make up the loss.
 There is no greater mistake than this.
 (W. D. Gann)

-It finally occurred to me that maybe **studying losses was more important than searching for some Holy Grail to making money**.
-So I started reading through all the material on the pros again and noted what they had to say about losses.

-  - My basic advice is don’t lose money.
-(Jim Rogers)
-  - I’m more concerned about controlling the downside.
-Learn to take the losses.
-The most important thing in making money is not letting your losses get out of hand.
-(Marty Schwartz)
-  - I’m always thinking about losing money as opposed to making money.
-    Don’t focus on making money; focus on protecting what you have.
-    (Paul Tudor Jones)
-  - One investor’s two rules of investing: Never lose money.
-Never forget rule \#1.
-(Warren Buffett)
-  - The majority of unskilled investors stubbornly hold onto their losses when the losses are small and reasonable.
-They could get out cheaply, but being emotionally involved and human, they keep waiting and hoping until their loss gets much bigger and costs them dearly.
-    (William O’Neil)
-  - Learn how to take losses quickly and cleanly.
-Don’t expect to be right all the time.
-If you have a mistake, cut your loss as quickly as possible.
-(Bernard Baruch)

-**The pros could all make money in contradictory ways because they all knew how to control their losses.** While one person’s method was making money, another person with an opposite approach would be losing — if the second person was in the market.
-And that’s just it; the second person wouldn’t be in the market.
-He’d be on the sidelines with a nominal loss.
-The pros consider it their primary responsibility not to lose money.

-**Learning how not to lose money is more important than learning how to make money.**

 ### PART TWO - LESSONS LEARNED